BC Empty Home Tax Calculator 2026

 The Speculation and Vacancy Tax was introduced by the British Columbia government on December 31, 2018, at the peak of the real estate crisis.
 The initial rate was 0.5% of the property’s assessed value per year for all properties within the targeted regions.

-In the most recent 2019 update, the speculation tax was raised to 2.0% for foreign owners and satellite families but remained at 0.5% for Canadian Citizens and permanent residents who earned the majority of their income within Canada.
+For the years 2019 - 2025, the speculation tax was 2% for foreign owners and 0.5% for Canadian Citizens and permanent residents who earned the majority of their income within Canada.

 Housing Markets Across Canada